MikaelKalajdzic/watersim/README.md

 5. Ctrl + click on the server link "http://localhost:1234" to open the app in your browser;
 6. Have fun!

-• The ./static folder is where you put the images and 3D models.
+• The ./static folder is where we have the images and 3D models.

-• The the ./src/ is where you put your Javascript and CSS folders and files.
+• The the ./src/ is where we have Javascript and CSS folders and files.